alantech/iasql/rfcs/001 - EC2 schema.md

 ## Proposal

 After considering alternatives like splitting everything into more modules or having different `instance` tables around based on what service creates them, the proposal is to keep the schema growing in this same module.
-The relationships, though, will be added where they belong and rely on the instance metadata for the no needed ones for the CRUD of the `instance` table.
+The relationships, though, will be added where they belong and rely on the instance metadata for the optional fields that are unnecessary for the CRUD of the `instance` table.

 We will review the needed features, see their implications in the model and get a final version of the ECS schema.